ubports/docs.ubports.com/sdk/apps/qml/QtLocation/RouteSegment.rst

 Properties
 ----------

--  :ref:`distance <sdk_qtlocation_routesegment_distance-prop>` :
+-  :ref:`distance <sdk_qtlocation_routesegment_distance>` : real
-   real
--  :ref:`maneuver <sdk_qtlocation_routesegment_maneuver-prop>` :
+-  :ref:`maneuver <sdk_qtlocation_routesegment_maneuver>` : RouteManeuver
-   RouteManeuver
--  :ref:`path <sdk_qtlocation_routesegment_path-prop>` : QJSValue
+-  :ref:`path <sdk_qtlocation_routesegment_path>` : QJSValue
--  :ref:`travelTime <sdk_qtlocation_routesegment_travelTime-prop>`
-   : int
+-  :ref:`travelTime <sdk_qtlocation_routesegment_travelTime>` : int

 Detailed Description
 --------------------

-A :ref:`RouteSegment <sdk_qtlocation_routesegment>` instance has
-information about the physical layout of the route segment, the length of the route and estimated time required to traverse the route segment and optional RouteManeuvers associated with the end of the route segment.
+A :ref:`RouteSegment <sdk_qtlocation_routesegment>` instance has information about the physical layout of the route segment, the length of the route and estimated time required to traverse the route segment and optional RouteManeuvers associated with the end of the route segment.

-:ref:`RouteSegment <sdk_qtlocation_routesegment>` instances can be thought
-of as edges on a routing graph, with :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>` instances as optional labels attached to the vertices of the graph.
+:ref:`RouteSegment <sdk_qtlocation_routesegment>` instances can be thought of as edges on a routing graph, with :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>` instances as optional labels attached to the vertices of the graph.

 The primary means of acquiring Route objects is via Routes via :ref:`RouteModel <sdk_qtlocation_routemodel>`.

 Example
 -------

 The following QML snippet demonstrates how to print information about a route segment:

 .. code:: qml